ENCODE-DCC/caper/README.md

 > **IMPORTANT**: It's **STRONGLY** recommended to attach/mount a persistent disk/EBS volume with enough space to it.
 Caper's call-caching file DB grows quickly to reach 10 GB, which is a default size for most small instances.

-Also, make sure that `tmp-dir` in `~/.caper/default.conf` points to a directory on a large disk.
+Also, make sure that `local-work-dir` in `~/.caper/default.conf` points to a directory on a large disk.
 All intermediate files and big cached files for inter-storage transfer will be stored there.

 Mount a persistent disk and change directory into it.
 A **BIG** DB file to enable Cromwell's call-caching (re-using previous failed workflow's outputs) will be generated on this current working directory.
 ```bash